pCloud/pcloud-sdk-swift/README.md

 $ gem install cocoapods
 ```

 Then navigate to your project root and run `pod init`.
 This will create a file called `Podfile`.
 Open it and add `pod 'PCloudSDKSwift'` to your target.
-Make sure it also contains `use_frameworks!`.
 Your Podfile should look something like this.

 ```ruby
 use_frameworks!